Graphnet-Health/fhir-api-specs/docs/api/apiPatient.md

 ## Examples

-Example of payloads in bith XML and JSON format are available from the [examples section](../examples/exampleOverview) of this site.
+Example of payloads in both XML and JSON format are available from the [examples section](../examples/exampleOverview) of this site.